Netflix/osstracker/README.md

 community manager can also organize projects into functional areas and appoint shepherds of these areas to assign management and engineering leads.

-The shepherds of each functional area can not only assign and maintain leads for each project, but but view aggregated metrics for their area.
+The shepherds of each functional area can not only assign and maintain leads for each project, but view aggregated metrics for their area.

 For individual owners, the OSS tracker gives a daily summary as well as historical information on key repository